The Amazing Talking Parrot

 Amazona aestiva (Blue Fronted Amazons)

 - Lifespan: 70 years

 Amazons are among the best talking parrots in the world.
 They are active, bossy and hardy birds.
-Many species of Amazons are moderately good talkers and whistlers who are especially good at speaking phrases.
-The speech of an Amazon is clearer than the African Grey parrots.
-Out of the talking Amazon species, the yellow-naped Amazon happens to be the best chatterer.
+Many species of Amazons are moderately good talkers and whistlers while some are especially good at speaking phrases.
+Speech of an Amazon is clearer than that of the African grey parrots.
+Among the talking Amazon species, yellow-naped Amazon happen to be the best chatterer.

 - Not prone to developing problems from lack of owner's interaction.